Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: INTRODUCTION

-In spite of the recent progress of deep learning in visual tasks, space applications still rely mostly on template-matching techniques or hand-crafted features to solve the image registration problem for two main reasons: 1) Low computational requirements, and 2) They solve a relatively narrow problem with strong assumptions being made regarding the viewpoint, scale, and lighting conditions.
-Examples include the Lander Vision System (LVS)~\cite{johnson2023} developed for the Mars2020 mission, the recently introduced rover global localization system~\cite{nash2024}, and initial studies on MbL for MSH~\cite{brockers2022}.
-However, such strong assumptions limit the operational capability of a future Mars rotocraft.
-For example, the lack of robustness to different illumination conditions would restrict the flights to the time of day when the orbital map was originally collected, thus posing stringent constraints to the operational mission envelope.
-While recent deep learning methods~\cite{loftr,roma} have demonstrated robustness to illumination and scale variations on in-the-wild datasets such as MegaDepth~\cite{megadepth}, the main bottleneck is the lack of large-scale datasets that would allow finetuning these methods in planetary domains.
+In spite of recent progress of deep learning in visual tasks, space applications still rely mostly on template-matching techniques or hand-crafted features to solve a relatively narrow registration problem with strong assumptions on viewpoint, scale, and lighting conditions.
+However, such assumptions limit the operational capability of future Mars rotorcraft.
+For example, the lack of robustness to varying illumination would restrict the flights to the time of day when the orbital map was originally collected, thus constraining the operational mission envelop.
+While recent deep learning methods~\cite{loftr,roma} have demonstrated robustness to illumination and scale variations on in-the-wild datasets such as MegaDepth~\cite{megadepth} for terrestrial applications, the main bottleneck is the lack of large-scale datasets that would allow finetuning these methods in planetary domains.